saipawan94/Python/README.md

 Second 123
 ```

 So first block fails then its entering into except otherwise it will execute try.
+If we know that code may fail need to catch the exception we can use try/ except.

+rawstr = input('Enter a number: ')
+try:
+    ival = int(rawstr)

+except:
+    ival = -1

+if ival > 0 :
+    print('Entered number is greater than 0')
+else:
+    print('ENtered value is not a number')

+Enter a number: 9
+Entered number is greater than 0

 Functions:
 --